JassielMG/Web-Crawler-Aliexpress/README.md

 - `CATEGORY_LEVEL2`: Level 2 of the category.
 - `CATEGORY_LEVEL3`: Level 3 of the category.
 - `N_PAGES`: Number of pages to consider for the category.
+- `MAX_RETRIES`: Number of retries in case of connection failure.
 - `NAME_LINKS_PATH`: Path and filename to store the extracted links.
 - `NAME_SAVED_PATH`: Path and filename of the output file to save the extracted data.